gmoskal/react-formless/packages/utils/README.md

 ### Description

-`extend` takes any object and returns function that takes any part of that object and then returns those two combained.
+It takes any object and returns function that takes any part of that object and returns this object and part combained.
-Using `extend` function together with `react.useState` gives certainty that the reduction step was done properly.
+Tip: _When used together with `react.useState` it gives certainty that the reduction step was done in a proper way._

 ### Example